Medical Technology Group: Research

+Commission on NHS Culture

+The MTG launched its Commission on NHS Culture in 2025.
+The commission's aim is to identify the system-wide behaviours and structures that support or hinder transformation and improvement as the NHS undergoes major reform.

+Accountability

+The first report published by the MTG's Commission "Rebuilding Accountability in a Changing NHS: A Review of ICB Leadership, Innovation and Patient Outcomes" examined where accountability is working well, and where it still needs to be strengthened.
+It was published in December 2025.

+Best Practice

+The second report "A System that Learns: Embedding best practice across the NHS" investigated how organisational culture affects the adoption of innovation, the use of data, and the delivery of services.
+It focused on Best Practice and how effective models and technologies are identified, measured, and shared across the health system for the benefit of patients and those who work in the NHS.
+Published in December 2025.

+Measuring Value

+The latest report in the NHS Culture series "Measuring Value in NHS Procurement of Health Technologies: From Cost Containment to Accountable, Outcomes-driven adoption", published in July 2026, found that NHS procurement remains focused on short-term cost rather than the impact a technology can have on a patient’s life, and that this mismatch, not clinical disagreement, is the main driver of the ongoing postcode lottery in access to medical technology across England.

 Integrated Care System performance

-The performance of Integrated Care Systems (ICS) and how they have impacted regional variation in NHS performance was the subject of a report by the MTG in April 2024: Levelling Up or Levelling Down: The Impact of Integrated Care Systems on the Delivery of Care found that areas of high and low performance had remained consistent over a two year period.
+The performance of Integrated Care Systems (ICS) and how they have impacted regional variation in NHS performance was the subject of a report by the MTG in April 2024: Levelling Up or Levelling Down: The Impact of Integrated Care Systems on the Delivery of Care found that areas of high and low performance had remained consistent over a two-year period.
 It found that some of England's highest and lowest performing hospitals are now found in the same ICS.
 The report called for NHS England and the Department of Health and Social Care to implement measures to ensure that the medical technology, innovations and leadership methods that have contributed to the achievements of the highest performing regions are implemented across the NHS and within the ICSs to help end regional variation.

 Elective Backlog

 In November 2023, the Medical Technology Group called for a full review into Community Diagnostic Centres and Surgical Hubs in its second report into the elective care backlog.
 Following an investigation revealing regional variation in best practice sharing and performance reviews, chair of the MTG Barbara Harpham expressed concern that some patients could be missing out on the latest medical technology.